From the flames of Destruction, A new Beginning rises...

 Those capable of detecting the Echo's use (often by having the gift themselves) will occasionally recognise an unfamiliar person in their memories and realise what's going on.
 Those with this ability who haven't given their permission - such as Raya-o-Senna - of course consider this very, very rude.

-The game is also a little sneaky about its use.
+1.0 was also very sneaky about its use.
 Prior to the Echo being explained when the player character is invited to join the Path of the Twelve, the Echo receives very little suggestion.
 As its use is preceded only by a soft 'whoosh' noise and a very subtle screen effect, often with no change in location whatsoever, it is only in retrospect that many players will realise certain events early in the story were actually their experiencing NPCs' memories.
+A Realm Reborn makes it much more obvious even before the Echo is explained that something strange is happening.

 Jump Physics: You can't change directions after you jump and you can only jump about two feet high, though jumping doesn't serve any purpose other than leaping up a low ledge to save yourself time when traveling.
 However, falling off a cliff will make you suffer fall damage and great heights will leave you with just a single point of HP after you land.
 If you suffer massive fall damage while engaged with an enemy, the HP to One safeguard won't kick in and you can wind up KOing yourself from fall damage alone.